Prakash1099/Dannys_Dinner_SQL_Cases_Study/README.md

 The files are as follows:
-1) DB Mindmap.jpg is a mindmap of tables and columns in the database created in MindMaster software.
+1) Entity relationship diagram.jpg is a mindmap of tables and columns in the database created in MindMaster software.

-2) Database Creation.sql is the code for creating database schema and inserting values.
+2) Dannys Dinner Database.sql is the code for creating database schema and inserting values.

 3) Dannys Diner Solutions.sql contains questions regarding sales of restaurant and SQL queries to answer them.